nehiralgan/fingerprint-recognition-cnn/README.md

 **Fingerprint Recognition System
 Hybrid Fingerprint Matching with CNN & Classical Vision**

-**Live Demo / Example Output**

-If you want to see example outputs or visual results, check the screenshots/ directory or generate via running the system.

-**Project Overview**

 This repository implements a hybrid fingerprint recognition system that combines:
 Convolutional Neural Network (Siamese CNN) for learned similarity Minutiae extraction & matching for structural fingerprint features